 The Company believes it has developed a unique design and manufacturing process for the large customized displacement motorcycle industry.
 The Company offers eight (8) custom model configurations, all of which lead the competition in power to weight ratios, ride and handling refinements and the capacity for future custom configuration.
 In addition, the Company brings a unique service to its customers by allowing the customers to specifically "predesign" the end product down to the customization of colors and finish.
 The completed product, in its custom design configuration and based upon one of the basic models, can be delivered within eight to ten weeks of an order.
-Customers not desiring individual customization and be assured of prompt delivery, usually from dealer stock.
+Customers not desiring individual customization can choose one of the basic custom models in standard finish and configuration and be assured of prompt delivery, usually from dealer stock.